lydstyl/221016-gab-gtd-apollo-server/readme.md

 ## TODO

--   Tasks CRUD with authorization
+-   Tasks update with authorization
+-   Labels CRUD
+-   Remove books
 -   Script to clear database and populate it from trello
 -   Domain code